Biden to host Southeast Asian leaders for May 12-13 summit

 Myanmar’s lack of cooperation led ASEAN last year to bar its leader, Senior Gen. Min Aung Hlaing, from attending its annual summit meeting, an unprecedented step for the body whose members traditionally have avoided public criticism of each other and have operated by consensus.

-It has applied a similar policy for subsequent meetings, saying that it would allow Myanmar to send only non-political representatives.
+It has applied a similar policy for subsequent meetings, saying that it would allow Myanmar to send only nonpolitical representatives.

 Biden hosted Singapore’s prime minister, Lee Hsien Loong, for talks last month in which the president tried to assure Singapore and other Pacific allies that the administration remains focused on the region even while working with Europe and other allies to end Russia’s invasion of Ukraine.